nraley/CS499Projects/project2/README.txt

 PROJECT 2 (Part 1).
 Oscillators using BLIT.
 You will create several BLIT-based oscillators, mix them, and feed them through an ADSR-based amplifier.
 You'll reuse your previous ADSR.
 To do this you will:

-	1. Build a module class called Blit.java
+	1. Build a module class called Blit.java (DONE)
-	2. Build a module class called BPBlit.java
+	2. Build a module class called BPBlit.java (DONE)
-	3. Build a module class called BlitSquare.java
+	3. Build a module class called BlitSquare.java (DONE)
 	4. Build a module class called BlitTriangle.java
-	5. Build a module class called BlitSaw.java
+	5. Build a module class called BlitSaw.java (DONE)
 	6. Modify the Project2 setup() method

 This is PART 1 of the project.
 PART 2 will introduce a filter and possibly an additional ADSR.